Streamerbot/docs/streamerbot/3.api/2.triggers/obs/vendor-event.md

 title: Vendor Event
 description: Trigger for a when a vendor event is sent by a 3rd party plugin in OBS
 version: 0.2.4
+parameters:
+  - name: ObsConnection
+    type: Select
+    required: true
+    description: |
+      Select the Connection from the drop-down
+      - Any, Default, or named connections will appear here
+  - name: Vendor
+    type: String
+    required: false
+    description: Type the vendor name (from the plugin author) into the input box
+  - name: Event
+    type: String
+    required: false
+    description: Type the event name (from the plugin author) into the input box
 variables:
   - name: obsVendorEvent.vendor
     type: string